OWASP/www-chapter-ottawa/index.md

 ### Special Notice:

 We will be returning to in-person meetups in 2023!
-Check our Meetup Page for details of future meetups.
+Check [OWASP Ottawa Meetup](https://www.meetup.com/OWASP-Ottawa/) page for details.
 We will continue to live-stream our meetups at our [YouTube channel](https://www.youtube.com/@OWASP_Ottawa).
 You can subscribe and set a reminder and you’ll receive a notification as soon as we go live!
-We will post information here and on all our other medias (email, twitter etc.) as we are closer to the date.
+We will post information here and on all our other medias (email, twitter, mastodon etc.) as we are closer to the date.

-Masking it strongly encouraged and we will be monitoring the situation moving forward.
-Check meetup event details for any updates.
-Consult the [OWASP Ottawa Meetup](https://www.meetup.com/OWASP-Ottawa/) page for details.
+> Based on the [Ottawa Public Health Guidelines](https://www.ottawapublichealth.ca/en/public-health-topics/masks.aspx) we strongly recommend that attendees wear a mask while not presenting.
+This will reduce the risk of transmission and protect members who may have compromised immune systems.

 ## What we do